 What if the person I ask to be my guarantor says no?

-Finally, as 6sqft previously reported, a new start-up called TheGuarantors will literally act as your cosigner.
+As 6sqft previously reported, a start-up called TheGuarantors will act as your cosigner.
 Perfect for students or international workers, the platform partners with the Hanover Insurance Group to work with tenants who earn as little as 27 times the monthly rent and have a credit score as low as 630.
 The service costs anywhere between five and ten percent of the annual rent.

-Another similar service, Insurent, provides renters an institutional guarantor that lets you meet the landlord’s requirements easily.
+Another similar service, Insurent, provides renters an institutional guarantor that allows them to meet the landlord’s requirements easily.
 The fee for this service will be approximately 80 to 90 percent of a month’s rent, although specific fees differ depending on your credit and financial condition.
 The fee is per lease, not per person.

 - New startup TheGuarantors helps renters qualify for apartments and protects landlords